Political Science (POLS)

 Typically offered: Fall Semester, Annually

 Second part of year-long senior sequence.
-Capstone course in Political Science, with primary focus on completion of student portfolio, including integrative thesis paper.
+Capstone course in Political Science, with primary focus on completion of student portfolio, including step-by-step construction of a senior thesis research paper.
 Course culminates in public oral defense of research and celebration of accomplishments.

-Prerequisites: POLS 489, senior standing and Political Science major status.
+Prerequisites: POLS 489, POLS 498, senior standing and Political Science, International Relations, or Law, Rights, and Justice major status.

 Typically offered: Spring Semester